Getting married or partnering up

 A married couple has the right to adopt a different regime at a later date.
 Similarly, spouses who opted for a certain marriage contract such as the universal community of property may, after two years of marriage, change this contract to provide for the separation of property.

 On marriage, you will receive new tax cards.
 Married taxpayers can opt to be taxed collectively, individually, or individually with reallocation of income between spouses.
-In the past, both spouses who married would automatically join tax class 2.
+Generally, spouses who marry automatically join tax class 2.
 On this basis, tax is calculated using a "splitting" method, whereby the two incomes of the spouses are added up, divided by two and the basic rate in class 1 applied to each half.
 Married couples are jointly liable for payment of tax.

 Since the 2018 tax year, married couples can choose to be taxed individually (pure or reallocation of personal tax) and remain in tax class 1.
 You can find out more about filing taxes in Luxembourg here.